Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 \begin{myframe}[roundcorner=3pt, innerleftmargin = 5pt] {\bf Q4.} \textit{What are good data representations -- possibly beyond tensors -- for supporting simulations?} \end{myframe}

 An operation on a data structure is \emph{tractable} if it executes in polynomial time with respect to the input size \cite{darwiche2002knowledge}.
-The choice of data representation can significantly impact whether certain quantum operations (e.g., gates, measurement explained in Sec.~\ref{ssec:transf}) are tractable \cite{vinkhuijzen2024knowledge}.
+The choice of data representation can significantly impact whether certain quantum operations (e.g., gates, measurement explained in Sec.~\ref{sec:def} and Appendix A of \cite{techreport}) are tractable \cite{vinkhuijzen2024knowledge}.
 We emphasize three main requirements for data representation: \emph{expressiveness}, \emph{closure}, and \emph{succinctness/tractability}.

 For expressiveness, the data representation must be sufficiently rich to represent quantum states and measurements.
 Closure refers to the property that the result of quantum operations on the represented states can also be represented within the same data representation.
 This property ensures compositionality.
 Finally, it is crucial to minimize the space required to represent a quantum state, as the number of qubits and the level of entanglement can result in exponentially large states.
 Therefore, we seek data representations that are succinct, minimizing the space needed to store data while still allowing for efficient query processing.
 It may also be interesting to consider these questions beyond tensor network representations as well \cite{bravyi2017improved,wetering2020zx,zulehner2018advanced, jozsa2008matchgates}.
+A concrete idea for a novel data representation is to combine MPS and the recently-proposed \emph{local-invertible map decision diagram} (LIMDD)~\cite{vinkhuijzen2023limdd}.
+LIMDD compresses a state vector by lumping together parts of the vector that are equivalent modulo simple quantum gates.
+In polynomial time and space in the number of qubits, LIMDDs can simulate circuits that MPS cannot and vice versa~\cite{vinkhuijzen2024knowledge}.
+One approach to combine these strengths in a single data structure is applying the lumping to the MPS matrices instead of quantum state vectors, by building upon existing work on equivalence characterizations of MPS~\cite{PhysRevLett.133.010602}.

-By addressing these challenges, we can create a robust and efficient classical-quantum simulation system that integrates the strengths of existing optimization techniques of databases, tensor computation, and simulations, while meeting the specific needs of quantum computing.
-Due to space limitations, we will not detail the consistency and recovery aspects of the envisaged \CQSS; We comment on its scientific data management part in the next section.
+\para{Q4 summary} Effective data representations for quantum simulations require a balance of expressiveness, closure, and succinctness.